MartinBruun/P6/washee_web/README.md

 A special app, called `washee_web`, handles all outwards communication (`wsgi/asgi.py`), url management (`urls.py`) and setup of the application as a whole (`settings.py`).

+Likewise, the app `security` is not strictly part of the domain, but does convey the same architecture.
+Security handles all logging, emergency messages to the development team and similar setup of security related tasks.
+It is also here commonly used input validation and similar tainted data is handled.

 ## Details
 Normally, a Django application also have a view layer, that presents information in a user interface.
 However, this has been delegated to the washee app.

+The `upload` app is not a real app, but is rather something which should be removed when the functionality is added to the apps which need it.